 If your anxiety holds you up at night, this can spiral out of control since it prevents you from sleeping and makes your anxiety worse.

-No matter what posture you sleep in, having good, restful sleep is probably your top priority when coping with anxiety.
+No matter what posture you sleep in, having a good, restful sleep is probably your top priority when coping with anxiety.

 However, other elements, including waking up with neck or back pain, could make your anxiousness worse.
 In this situation, you should think about choosing a sleeping position that lowers your likelihood of experiencing pain-related anxiety triggers.